TristanWebber/tibicen-os/README.md

 ### Example usage

 Usercode goes in `user` directory and must start at a function named `user_main(void)`.
-A user can define up to 4 tasks (including user_main), to be placed in a round-robin cooperative scheduler.
+A user can define up to 4 tasks (including user_main), to be placed in a round-robin preemptive scheduler.
 It is the user's responsibility to call `sys_task_create` on any tasks that are required to run.
-It is the user's responsibility to ensure tasks yield control to the scheduler at least once per second by using `sys_task_yield()` or `sys_task_delay(us)`.
+Tasks must yield control to the scheduler at least once per second, however this is managed by the preemptive scheduler.
+A user can manually yield by using `sys_task_yield()` or `sys_task_delay(us)`.
 Any tasks that terminate will need to call `sys_task_delete()` - that is, tasks cannot return.

 A minimal example is as follows: